Before you read on, you might like to look at a quick demonstration of how to set up your first payment method:

-Click Enterprises in the blue horizontal menu, and then click Manage next to your enterprise.
-Then, click Payment methods in the menu on the left hand side.
+Go to the Payment Methods page by clicking on Enterprises in the blue horizontal menu, and then click Settings next to your enterprise.
+The Payment Methods page is found in the menu on the left hand side.

-5) Description: provide further details about the payment method.
-For example, for a bank transfer, you would provide details of the bank account.
-This description will be displayed at checkout and in order confirmation emails.
+Description: provide further details about the payment method.
+For example, for a bank transfer, you would enter the bank account details in this box into which you would like a customer to make the BACS payment.
+This description is displayed at checkout and in order confirmation emails.

-8) Payment providers: Select the one which is relevant to the payment method you are creating.
+Payment providers: Select the option which is relevant to the payment method you are creating.
+There are five options:

 MasterCard Internet Gateway Service (MIGS)

-For MasterCard, Paypal and Pin Payments additional instructions are below.
+For Paypal, MasterCard, Stripe and Pin Payments (Australia only) additional instructions are below.

 To setup a PayPal payment method, you need a PayPal business or merchant account.
 You can create one here.
 Once you have that, you can set up ‘API access’ within PayPal, which will enable OFN to connect customers directly with your PayPal account.